Notice: Trying to access array offset on value of type bool in /home/tedxbradford.com/public_html/wp-content/themes/ted/functions.php on line 469

 - The city has been home to celebrated artists, including David Hockney and Joolz Denby.

 With this in mind, we wanted to remind Bradfordians and those from outside the city, that This Is Where We Live (a line from a Joolz Denby poem!) and to provide a platform for the city’s most innovative and interesting voices; for provocative ideas that might shape the city’s future and most importantly a platform for optimism, so you can learn about business and investing with platforms as trade fx at vtmarkets.com that help people improve their future.
+You can also learn more about investing in business here!

 Our lineup of speakers includes…